Learning how to improve stage performance is the most important skill you must handle to boost your singing performance on stage.

 Use Body Language To Connect With The Audience

-Don’t just standing still while singing on stage.
+Don’t just stand still while singing on stage.
 In fact, you have to take some extra efforts to connect with the audience.
 Walk and move around the stage to express your energetic personality.
 And you can even add some dancing moves if you are singing the fast-paced songs.
-But, don’t overdo it if you are singing the romantic love songs or slow-paced songs.
+But, don’t overdo it if you are singing romantic love songs or slow-paced songs.

 For the romantic love songs or slow-paced songs, your facial expression and body language are more prominent than your movements around the stage.
-Furthermore, you should make eye contact with the audience, be friendly and sing with passion in order to enable the audience to connect deeply the meanings, expressions, and emotions of the song you are performing.
+Furthermore, you should make eye contact with the audience, be friendly and sing with passion in order to enable the audience to connect deeply with the meanings, expressions, and emotions of the song you are performing.

 If the stage setup environment allows, you can even walk down to the audience floor and sing close to the audience for a while.
 It will take the engaging experience to the next level.